-There is also the emotional equation of living your own home, that you can afford.
+There is also the emotional equation of living in your own home that you can afford.
 In her book The Kickass Single Mom (Penguin), Emma Johnson writes:

 Ohio mom Wendy, together with her teenage daughters, moved out of a four-thousand-square foot spread with five bedrooms and four bathrooms and into a three-bedroom, one-bath rental that was one-third the size.
 She took very few things from her previous home, which had been largely decorated with gifts and heirlooms from her ex-husband’s parents.

 “Starting from nothing was daunting, but it was also completely liberating.
 I didn’t have to ask anyone else their opinion.
 My choices were mine, and mine alone.
 It was a huge adjustment for my kids moving from a fancier home into a quite spare rental house.
 But it was a very valuable lesson in what actually makes a home: people, feelings, and memories, and not granite countertops and spiffy bathrooms.
 A year ago, I purchased a home just a few blocks from our rental house.
 We had grown to love our neighborhood and neighbors.
 Our new home is still small, and we still have only one bathroom, but the girls now regard this as their home.

 “Their dad is now under contract with his latest girlfriend on a six-bedroom, five-bath stately Tudor on a very fancy street about a mile from us.
 The contrast between my house and that house could not be greater.
 And though I know we would all like more bathroom space, I have no doubt that this will continue to feel like my kids’ home, however spacious and upscale his new digs are.”